Alta Vista Gallery2839 Broadstone Road, Valle Crucis

 9600 Linville Falls Highway, Linville Falls

-Anvil Arts is the working studio of metal sculptor Bill Brown and the Garden and Gallery is focused on showcasing sculpture for interiors and exteriors, by numerous accomplished artists in metal, clay, stone and glass.
+Anvil Arts is the working studio of metal sculptor Bill Brown and the garden and gallery are focused on showcasing sculpture for interiors and exteriors, by numerous accomplished artists in metal, clay, stone and glass.

 The gallery is located on Hwy.
 221 in Linville Falls, just off the Blue Ridge Parkway at mile post 317, close to Linville Falls Hiking and directly across from The Linville Falls Winery.
 Contact Anvil Arts at (828) 765-6226 and email@example.com.
 Visit online at www.studiosculpture.com.